Jean Quan: Oakland School Board and City Council

 Quan was on the Oakland School Board for 12 years, starting in 1990 after organizing a citywide parent organization, Save Our Schools.
 As a parent leader she helped save the music program in the Oakland Schools.
 She served as chair of the California Urban Schools Association, the Asian Pacific Islanders School Board Members Association (APISBMA), and the Council of Urban Boards Association (the urban caucus of the National School Board Association representing the nation's 100 largest districts).
 She was appointed by the Clinton Administration to represent School Boards on the Title I Rules Making Committee.
 In these roles she advocated for more funding for urban and immigrant students, more inclusion of minority community history in textbooks, comprehensive school services and after school programs, and expansion of pre-school and adult education programs.

 In 1996 with Quan as president, the school board instituted a program using Standard English Program strategies to teach standard English to African American students.
 The move created national news with the perception Oakland schools were teaching students "Ebonics" because there was discussion about Ebonics being used as a teaching tool.

-In 2002, Jean Quan was elected to her first term as Council Member for Oakland District 4 (Allendale, Brookdale, Crestmont, Dimond, Laurel, Maxwell Park, Melrose, Montclair, and Redwood Heights).
-During her time on the Council she led several initiatives, including "Measure Q" to prevent the closure of city libraries and increase funding for materials,"Oakland Wildfire Prevention District" which would funds annual programs of vegetation control, safety inspections and homeowner education, and green waste/composting programs,"Oakland Cultural Arts Funding" which would add Hotel Tax to fund the Oakland Zoo, Oakland Museum of California, Chabot Space & Science Center, Oakland Convention and Visitors Bureau, and the Fund for Arts,"Measure Y for Public Safety and Measure BB" which would fund Fire, Police and Violence Prevention Programs.
-The measure funds 63 police officers including geographically deployed "beat officers" and programs to prevent crimes and violence.
+In 2002, Quan was elected to her first term as Council Member for Oakland District 4 (Allendale, Brookdale, Crestmont, Dimond, Laurel, Maxwell Park, Melrose, Montclair, and Redwood Heights).

-Quan was a past chair of the Alameda County Waste Management Authority (StopWaste.org) and the Alameda Recycling Board.
-She also authored and voted for legislation which banned the use of polystyrene containers for take out foods, now widely adopted in other parts of California.

 In July 2010, Quan along with fellow City Council member and mayoral candidate Rebecca Kaplan were investigated by Oakland police for their actions during a protest following the manslaughter verdict of former BART Police officer Johannes Mehserle.
 Police claimed Quan and Kaplan joined a "human chain" which prevented officers from clearing a street, while the two countered they were acting as "peacekeepers".
 No charges were filed against the Councilwomen.

 Quan was the victim of a street robbery in September of the same year, in front of the Dimond neighborhood Safeway supermarket.
 Quan attributed the crime to lack of employment opportunities in Oakland.